visualdenniss/dev-resources/readme.md

 Compilation of useful resources for frontend web developers.
+Work in progress.

 If you want to contribute: